Pinocchio and the Emperor of the Night

 One of the most powerful themes in this film is freedom and nowhere is this theme illustrated more powerfully than in the choices – both good and bad - that Pinocchio makes throughout the film.

-When the story begins, Pinocchio and his father are celebrating his first birthday as a real boy.
+When the story begins, Pinocchio and his father, Geppetto, are celebrating his first birthday as a real boy.
 When Pinocchio makes his birthday wish, the Blue Fairy appears and tells Pinocchio that with his new life, he has been given a precious gift: the freedom of choice.
-She tells Pinocchio that if he protects his gift, he will remain a real boy, but if he takes his freedom for granted, the consequences of that choice would be severe.
+She tells Pinocchio that if he protects his gift, he will remain a real boy, but if he takes his freedom for granted, the consequences of that choice would be severe, and he could be transformed back into a puppet.

 I have not watched “Pinocchio and the Emperor of the Night” since I was a child, but one word that would best describe this movie is terrifying.
 As I watched the film through the eyes of an adult, I was unnerved by the film’s grotesque story and animation style and especially by the Emperor himself.
-While the casting is decent in this film, the actor who shines the most is James Earl Jones who gives a dark and sinister aura to the Emperor of the Night.
-While not for the faint of heart, I would still recommend this film if you enjoy a nostalgic 80’s cartoon.
+While the casting is decent in this film, the actor who shines the most is James Earl Jones who gives a dark and sinister aura to the Emperor of the Night with his velvety, powerful voice and impressively creepy character designs… he voices not only the Emperor of the Night, but the Boatman, the Guard, and the Theater Master, as well.
+While not for the faint of heart, I would still recommend this film if you enjoyed a nostalgic 80’s cartoon.